Insights

 Oops!
 Something went wrong while submitting the form.

+• Avoid autopilot when repeating your speech again and again.
 Repetition—both during rehearsal and actual live performances—is crucial for mastery.
 But left unchecked, it can also lead to a mechanical, flat, autopilot-style delivery.
+Avoid autopilot storytelling by focusing on what’s new: today’s audience, this unique venue, the eager eyes in the front row.
+Remember that each performance is the first and only time this unique audience will experience it.

 X Mark icon